Riklik101/Obsidian-Public-Sync/publish/home.md

 As I am actively working on my research in my spare time, I often forget what I am working on; I will place future research topics that are going to be researched soon or unfinished pages here.

 [[To-Do Research List]]

+[^1]: Sidenote: How did I manage to use multiple semicolons in a sentence like this?
+I presume that this sentence is almost certainly a run-on sentence but I do like how I wrote it.